Ryun1/template-test/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
 about: You might have found a bug and decide to report it
 title: ''
-labels: 'bug :bug:'
+labels: '🐛 Bug'
-assignees: ''
 ---

 ## Context & versions